jrson11/jrson11/README.md

 ## 🌱 GitHub is for
 - Managing offshore engineering skills to teach in the future.
 - Developing Python scripts for automating tasks.
-- Catching up with the fast-moving world of Data Science even though I am a classic engineer.
+- Catching up with the fast-moving world of Data Science, though Civil engineering may seem old-fashioned.

 <!--
 **jrson11/jrson11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.